The Philosophic Principle

 2. The recognition that our access to this reality is mediated by certain foundational principles, whether cognitive, spiritual, or philosophical.

 3. A willingness to explore the limitations of human knowledge while affirming the existence of a richer, independent reality.
+The Philosophic Principle points to conditioned existence and transcendent truth as not separate in reality.

 Copyright © James David Parker